padpadpadpad/rTPC/README.md

 ## Before you start modelling

-Before fitting any models, it is likely that some filtering and cleaning of the data needs to be done.
+Before fitting any of these models, it is likely that some filtering and cleaning of the data needs to be done.
 Some things you should consider
 are: